cedardb/docs/content/_index.md

   {{< card link="references" title="References" image="images/references.svg"  subtitle="A complete overview over CedarDB's feature set.">}}
 {{< /cards >}}

-For more details about CedarDB, take a look at [What is CedarDB?](./what_is_cedardb).
-If you are interested in the concepts behind CedarDB, have a look at [The technology behind CedarDB](./technology).
+If you are interested in the concepts behind CedarDB, have a look at [the technology behind CedarDB](./technology).